-In summarizing the comparisons drawn between potential and free energies, our presented results underscore the adequacy and predictive power of the proposed anharmonic model.
+In summarizing the comparisons drawn between potential and free energies, our presented analyses and validations underscore the adequacy and predictive power of the proposed anharmonic model.
 By exploring interaction-wise diverse systems and different properties, we aimed to mitigate the possibility of the observed agreement between the statistical model and direct phase-space sampling being merely coincidental.
 Although such an exhaustive benchmarking is challenging and often implausible for more complex systems, particularly those involving quantum aspects, our detailed analysis provides valuable insights for these systems as well.
-In the following, we will briefly discuss the implications that this model brings to the fields of cluster and nucleation science.
+In the following, we will briefly discuss the implications that this model brings to the fields of cluster and nucleation science, spanning systems of various size scales and chemical compositions.